Why do Japanese say Itadakimasu Before Eating?

-If you watched videos about Japanese food or if you watch anime regularly, you probably noticed that they always say the phrase “itadakimasu” before eating something.
-I found this quite interesting, so I made research to find out why do Japanese say “itadakimasu”.
+If you watch videos about Japanese food or if you watch anime regularly, you have probably noticed that they always say the phrase “itadakimasu” before eating something.
+I found this quite interesting, so I did some research to find out why Japanese say “itadakimasu”.

 The word “itadakimasu” implies thankfulness and has its origins in giving thanks to the gods, but its use is relatively recent and began mostly in the 20th century with the Showa era.

 I guess you could say that “itadakimasu” is like the French phrase “bon appétit”, but you don’t say “itadakimasu” to a Japanese person if you’re not eating.
-You could say “bon appétit” to someone that is eating in front of you, even if you’re not eating too, but in Japan you should never do it.
-Doing so in Japan can be perceived as if you were asking the person to share its meal with you and this is really awkward specially if you say it to someone you don’t know.
+You could say “bon appétit” to someone who is eating in front of you, even if you’re not eating too, but in Japan, you should never do it.
+Doing so in Japan can be perceived as if you were asking the person to share their meal with you and this is really awkward, especially if you say it to someone you don’t know.

-Most Japanese do say itadakimasu before eating, but the reasons for doing it are changing over time.
-Although a lot of Japanese still uses itadakimasu to saying grace, the younger generation uses itadakimasu as to say “Let’s eat” or simply as a habit.
+Most Japanese do say itadakimasu before eating, but the reasons for doing it have changed over time.
+Although a lot of Japanese still use itadakimasu to say grace, the younger generation uses itadakimasu as to say “Let’s eat” or simply as a habit.

 Since Japan is undoubtedly a country that mixes the new and the old, it’s kind of difficult to have a clear “yes or no” answer to the question “Do Japanese really say itadakimasu?”.

-I asked this question in several forums and the answers varied greatly according to age and the geographic location.
-This was a small sample of the Japanese, but I guess that it is fair to say that most often than not the Japanese use “itadakimasu” before eating something.
+I asked this question in several forums, and the answers varied greatly according to age and geographic location.
+This was a small sample of the Japanese, but I guess that it is fair to say that more often than not the Japanese use “itadakimasu” before eating something.
 On the other hand, the reasons for doing it vary a little.

 I identified mainly three reasons for saying “itadakimasu”: